frolleks/vanilla-chat/README.md

 # vanilla-chat

 A frontend for LLMs.
-No framework used, just pure vanilla JS (although TypeScript is used).
+No framework is used, just pure vanilla JS (although TypeScript is used).